prwani/autogen-studio-101-blog/index.md

 [AutoGen Studio](https://microsoft.github.io/autogen/stable/user-guide/autogenstudio-user-guide/index.html#) is a low-code interface built to help you rapidly prototype AI agents, enhance them with tools, compose them into teams and interact with them to accomplish tasks.
 It is built on [AutoGen AgentChat](https://microsoft.github.io/autogen) - a high-level API for building multi-agent applications.

 In this 101 blog, we will build a simple multi-agent application completely on local machine (+ LLM from Azure OpenAI) -

-1) design a multi-agent team with [Reflection](https://microsoft.github.io/autogen/stable/user-guide/core-user-guide/design-patterns/reflection.html) design pattern using [AutoGen Studio](https://microsoft.github.io/autogen/stable/user-guide/autogenstudio-user-guide/index.html#)
+   - Step 1 - Design a multi-agent team with [Reflection](https://microsoft.github.io/autogen/stable/user-guide/core-user-guide/design-patterns/reflection.html) design pattern using [AutoGen Studio](https://microsoft.github.io/autogen/stable/user-guide/autogenstudio-user-guide/index.html#)
-2) deploy created team as an API endpoint
+   - Step 2 - Deploy created team as an API endpoint
-3) deploy created team in a streamlit web application
+   - Step 3 - Deploy created team in a Streamlit web application

 ## Key Features